HMKnapp/spotify-ripper/README.md

 #### MacOS

-> If you are using Big Sur, there will be an issue with libx264.
-To install libav in Big Sur use: `brew install libav --build-from-source`

 ```
 # FLAC
 brew install flac

 # ALAC
+If you are planning to use ALAC with MacOS, there will be an issue with libx264.
-brew install libav
+To install libav in MacOS use: `brew install libav --build-from-source`

 # AAC
 brew install faac